 - Overview of Current Covid-19 Measures (from the Austrian government, currently only available in German)

-If you have questions about the Covid-19 situation in Austria, please contact our editorial team at [email protected] or submit them using the form below and we will do our best to help.
+If you have questions about the Covid-19 situation in Austria, please contact our editorial team at [email protected] and we will do our best to help.